koaning/human-learn/docs/guide/drawing-classifier/drawing.md

 The goal of this library is to make it easier to apply common sense to construct models.
 By thinking more in terms of "human learning" as opposed to "machine learning" you might be able to make models that are guaranteed to follow the rules.

+Is this way of modelling perfect?
+No. Human made rules can also be biased and we should also consider that this model still needs to undergo testing via a validation set.
+You still need to "think" when designing rule based systems.

 ### Notebook